krakend/krakend-documentation/extending/writing-plugins.md

 ## Write the Go file
 {{< note title="Enterprise users" type="info" >}}
 In KrakenD Enterprise, you only need to run the command `krakend plugin init` to create all the boilerplate necessary to build a plugin.
+[See documentation](/docs/enterprise/extending/generating-plugins/)
 {{< /note >}}

 KrakenD open-source users need to create a Go file and implement the interface, as shown in every type of plugin.